fuston05/users_api/README.md

   - **Requires** an 'id' parameter.
   - **Returns** number of affected rows on success.
   - **Returns** an error message if user doesn't exist.

 ---

+## Middleware

+> Custom middleware descriptions.
+All custom middleware can be found in the '/data/middleware' folder.

+- **restrict.js** middleware.
+This is used to secure routes based on the user's role. ('User', or 'Admin' currently) which is read from the token(jwt).
+This is NOT a global middleware currently, it can be dropped into any route that you want to restrict and given a parameter (int) for the min user role that is allowed access.
+The specified role id and any higher roles will have access.

+---